PsychoLlama/alternaut.nvim/README.md

 ## Non-Goals

 Alternaut focuses on **co-located** files.
 If your conventions put files in wildly different parts of the file system, this plugin won't help you.
-An example is a Rails project where tests are nested in `spec/` and source files are in `app/`.
+An example is a project that puts all tests in a `$REPO/test/` directory and all sources under `$REPO/src/`.

 ## Installation